 Unique holiday gift options support Riverkeeper Association's efforts to protect watershed, offer programs

 With the holiday season in full swing, and people looking for the best gift ideas for the people on their shopping lists, the Middle Susquehanna Riverkeeper Association offers four unique items you can't find anywhere else.

-Your 2021 #GivingTuesday donation will help the Middle Susquehanna Riverkeeper Assoc. expand its efforts
+Your end-of-2021 donation will help the Middle Susquehanna Riverkeeper Association expand its 2022 efforts

 The past year has been a busy one for the Middle Susquehanna Riverkeeper Association.

 From a March 2 announcement of a massive settlement agreement concerning pollution concerns in Montour County to expanded environmental education programming that included seven Floating Classrooms aboard the Hiawatha Paddleboat and the introduction of our new HERYN (Helping Engage our River's Youth with Nature) Program, each milestone we met would not have been possible without the support of so many throughout the 11,000-square-mile watershed we serve.

 Nature Book Club to discuss 'The Feather Thief' during Nov.
 29 meeting at Sunbury Riverkeeper office

 The Middle Susquehanna Riverkeeper Association will host a Nature Book Club discussion of "The Feather Thief" by Kirk Wallace Johnson starting at 7 p.m. on Monday, Nov.
 29 at the association's office located at 112 Market Street, Sunbury.